 Nonprofit organizations face the same cybersecurity threats as large corporations, but they often lack the resources bigger businesses have to mitigate risks effectively.
 Operating on just good intentions and limited budgets, many nonprofits become prime targets and easy pickings for cybercriminals.
 But with sensitive donor information, personal and financial data, and even health records at stake, prioritizing cybersecurity is no longer optional for them – it’s essential.

 At Scottship Solutions, we understand the inherent risks faced by the nonprofit sector and are committed to helping organizations protect what their data.
-In this article, we’ll break down key cybersecurity risks and provide practical security measures and actionable strategies that will allow your nonprofit to stay secure and build trust with your donors, staff, and community.
+In this article, we’ll break down key cybersecurity risks and provide practical security measures and actionable cybersecurity best practices that will allow your nonprofit to stay secure and build trust with your donors, staff, and community.

 Why cybersecurity for nonprofits matters